What is a free-form gesture password?

 Drawing is more natural and less-demanding than typing on touchscreen devices.
 Also, previous studies have shown that free-form gesture passwords provide potentially large password space, are resistant against shoulder surfing, and memorable.
 We believe gesture-based passwords present a strong candidate for alternative authentication mechanisms on mobile platforms.

 - The latest paper!
 Can Liu, Gradeigh Clark, Janne Lindqvist.

-Where Usability and Security Go Hand-in-Hand: RobustGesture-Based Authentication for Mobile Systems to appear in CHI 2017.
+Where Usability and Security Go Hand-in-Hand: RobustGesture-Based Authentication for Mobile Systems in CHI 2017.

 - Yulong Yang, Gradeigh Clark, Janne Lindqvist, and Antti Oulasvirta.
 Free-Form Gesture Authentication in the Wild.In

 Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems, May 7-12, San Jose, CA (CHI'16).This paper presents the first field study of free-form gestures for authentication.

 - Gradeigh Clark and Janne Lindqvist.
 Engineering Gesture-Based Authentication Systems.
 In IEEE Pervasive Computing 14(1): 18-25 (2015).
 An overview paper on different techniques to engineer gesture-based authentication systems.